impensavel/essence/docs/CSVEssence.md

 ```

 ### exceptions
-An `EssenceException` is thrown by **default** when we try to extract data from an invalid column index.
+An `EssenceException` is thrown by **default** when extracting data from an invalid column index.
 This might happen because of an invalid map (a wrong column index was set) or bad data (some lines in the CSV have less columns).

-If it's the second case, we probably want to continue extracting the data, skipping invalid lines.
+In the second case, it's probably best to continue extracting data only skipping invalid lines.
 ```php
 $essence->extract($input, array(
     'exceptions' => false,